ember-learn/guides-source/guides/v3.6.0/ember-inspector/object-inspector.md

 Each property value in this view is bound to your application, so if the value of a property updates in your app, it will be reflected in the Inspector.

-If a property name is preceded by a calculator icon, that means it is a [computed property][computed-property].
+If a property name is preceded by a calculator icon, that means it is a [computed property](../../object-model/computed-properties/).
 If the value of a computed property hasn't yet been computed, you can click on the calculator to compute it.
-[computed-property]: ../../object-model/computed-properties/

 ### Exposing Objects to the Console